tri47/tri47.github.io/_posts/2020-04-10-tale-of-three-a's.md

 ---
 **\*NOTE: This post contains interactive charts which are best viewed on a large screen.**

-This post was originally an [ipython notebook](https://github.com/tri47/ASX_vs_Metals/blob/master/analysis.ipynb) I created to explore the relative movement of ASX stocks (using ASX 200 index) vs Gold (Au) and silver (Ag) over the last 30 years.
+This post was originally an [ipython notebook](https://github.com/tri47/ASX_vs_Metals/blob/master/analysis.ipynb) I created to explore the relative movement of ASX stocks (using ASX 200 index) vs Gold and silver over the last 30 years.
 Data was collated from:
 - Exchange rate: rba.gov.au
 - ASX, Gold and Silver price: marketindex.com.au
 - Recent Gold and Silver price: LBMA.org.uk